Carpet Padding Buying Guide

 Captain’s parting words!

 Who knew there was so much to consider with carpet padding?
 You never even see it!
-But out of sight out of mind doesn’t hold true for pad.
-It’s the foundation of your carpet, and will directly impact how long your carpet lasts.
+But out of sight out of mind doesn’t hold true for carpet padding.
+It’s the foundation of your carpet, and will directly impact how long it lasts.

 Most people will do well with a 7/16″ 8 pound rebond pad, but there are definitely exceptions.
 Maybe you can save money buying pad that is lower quality, or maybe you would do better with a more luxurious pad.
 In some cases, going with a rebond pad will even void your warranty!